Updated in March, 2020

 4. Be patient with your customers

 Don’t expect to set up and run a customer success program today and see results tomorrow.
-Customer success is about nurturing clients so they become advocates, a process that takes a lot of time and resources, but will certainly pay off in the end.
+Customer success is about nurturing clients so they become advocates, a process that takes a lot of time and resources, but which will certainly pay off in the end.
 If you have a wide pool of roaring happy customers, dying to express their satisfaction, results may indeed show up earlier.
 In any case, track the implementation of the program and frequently adjust what isn’t working.

 “Customer success doesn’t pay off in just one quarter.
 You have to invest in the long view.” – Danielle Morrill, CEO of Mattermark.

 If you’re running a software or SaaS business, then you’ve probably struggled at some point with how to deliver smooth product updates.
 It’s key to adjust the way you communicate updates, depending on their timing and importance.

 For small updates or bug fixes, you don’t want to disturb users with extensive communication – an in-product note or an email should be enough.

 For updates that impact the way they use the product, give them a heads up and help them embrace the changes through your customer success or support teams.
 Turn the update into a big event, re-emphasize the value of your product, and make sure they understand you are growing and help them grow as well.